kakrusch/gramdev/README.md

       - 2. if the wh-word is an Oblique, the P can be stranded

       - 3. If the wh-word is an adjunct, it can strand its P and thus specificy a pred type (except for how and why because of their lexicon)

+- note: in ditransitives without P stranding, there is ambiguity and multiple solutions, as the wh-word can refer to either OBJ, OBJ2 or OBL-TO, or just either OBJ2 or OBL-TO

 ### testsuite?